canonical/vanilla-framework/templates/docs/migration-guide-to-v4.md

 Please make sure to review any templates or components that may make assumptions based on page width.

+## Updated text colour

+Vanilla 4.0 changes the default text colour to black `#000` (from previous `#111`).
+This change is automatic and doesn’t require any migration.

+If you have used the previous text colour (either by its value `#111` or by variable name `$color-dark`) in any custom styles or components, make sure to update them to use the new colour.

 ## Paper background

 Vanilla 4.0 introduces a new page background used on the brochure sites.
 It can be applied by adding the `is-paper` class to the body element.